haqueb2/ExonCalculator/README.md

 ### Installation

+1. For macOS, you can download and install MySQL using Homebrew.
+Open the terminal and execute the following command:
-1. For MacOS, download mysql using Homebrew: `brew install mysql`
+`brew install mysql`

+This will install MySQL on your macOS system.
+For Windows, you can visit the [MySQL website](https://dev.mysql.com/downloads/windows/installer/) to downaload the MySQL Installer.
+The website provides detailed instructions on how to procees with the installation ona Windows OS.

 2. Download the shell script file: exon_length.sh

 ### Usage